adam2am/language-tools-with-civet/1-clear-roadmap.md

 What's already been done:
 - TextMate grammar configuration has been updated to include Civet language support in script tags
 - Package configuration has been updated to include Civet in embeddedLanguages
+- ✅ Real Civet grammar has been copied into `packages/svelte-vscode/syntaxes/civet.tmLanguage.json`
-- A dummy Civet grammar file has been created for testing purposes
+- ✅ Dummy Civet grammar has been removed from `packages/svelte-vscode/test/grammar/dummy`
-- Real Civet grammar is available in `civet-syntax/syntaxes/civet.json` (with supporting files) ready for integration
+- ✅ Civet injection patterns in `svelte.tmLanguage.src.yaml` have been verified as correct
+- Next: create Svelte test sample for Civet

 # Implementation Tree